Business loans for Centrelink recipients

 • Interest rates.
 This is set as a percentage.
 It shows how much you will have to repay for the amount you've borrowed.
 For instance, if you borrow $100 at a 20% interest rate, you'll have to pay back $120.

 • Fees.
 The fee structure of your loan will depend on your lender.
-There could be fees for establishing your account, ongoing monthly fees, exit fees if you pay off your loan early and early or late repayment fees if you pay outside the schedule.
-These are some of the main fees to look out for, but there could be others.
+Fees could include an establishment fee, ongoing monthly fees and exit fees.
+While these are some of the main fees to look out for, there could be others.
 These fees add to the cost of your loan, so make sure to include them in your calculations.
-Leaders are required to make all fees clear and comprehensible.

 • Getting a loan will not be easy.
-Lenders and investors may be more hesitant to lend to someone on Centrelink.
-You will also need to be prepared to pay higher rates.
+Lenders and investors may be more hesitant to lend to someone on Centrelink, especially if that's your only income.
 You may be able to convince them if you have an outstanding business idea or if you can demonstrate the profitability of your new business.

-• Plan for how you'll spend the money in as much detail as possible.
+• Know how you're using the finance.
 The lender will want to know how the money is being spent and if it's being spent wisely.
 They will also want to know if they can expect a return on their investment.

-• Set up a calendar around your repayment schedule and work according to it.
-Keeping up with repayments will help you keep costs down.
+• Missing repayments costs penalties.
+Set up a calendar around your repayment schedule and work according to it.
 Missing repayments will result in extra fees and can harm your credit rating.

 • Money may be tighter after you've taken out a business loan.
 All proceeds of the loan will have to be used for business purposes only.
 Having to make repayments can make finances tight unless you're sure your business can turn a profit.